Samillion/mpv-ytdlautoformat/README.md

-# mpv-ytdlautoformat
+# mpv-ytdlAutoFormat
-A simple mpv script to automatically change `ytdl-format` (yt-dlp) for specified domains/streams.
+A simple mpv script to automatically change `ytdl-format` (yt-dlp) for specified domains.

 If a domain match is found, `ytdl-format` is set according to the options within the script.
 Otherwise, `ytdl-format` is set as you have it in `mpv.conf` or uses defaults from `mpv` or `yt-dlp`.